pytest-dev/pytest-services/README.rst

 --------

 * run_services
-    Determines whethere services should be run or not.
+    Determines whether services should be run or not.
 False by default if not in distributed environment (without pytest-xdist_).
 Can be manually set to True by overriding this fixture in your test config or just by using `--run-services` command line argument (see below).